 Most likely, the answer is no.

-For most startups, the CEO will fill the role of CRO.
-In a company’s early days, they will often naturally focus on revenue, and it’s straightforward to align the different departments to this common purpose.
+For most startups, the Chief Executive Officer will fill the role of CRO.
+In a company’s early days, they will often naturally focus on revenue strategy, and it’s straightforward to align the different departments to this common purpose.

 As the company grows, however, it’ll become more difficult for the CEO to keep this focus, on top of all the other strategic challenges that come with running a business.
-At this point, many CEOs will traditionally rely on their CMO to take responsibility for the overall strategy and to align the sales and marketing teams.
+At this point, many CEOs will traditionally rely on their Chief Marketing Officer to take responsibility for the overall strategy and to align the sales and marketing teams.

 It’s usually enough if the CMO implements a revenue marketing strategy.
 If this is done well, there’s no need for a CRO in the company.
 Revenue marketing aligns your departments around a common goal—revenue generation.
 This can happen if there’s a continuous feedback loop between your sales and marketing teams, and data from both is used to support the customer throughout their entire lifecycle.